 30 grams (scant 1/4 cup) organic blanched slivered almonds

 Chocolate Ganache (find recipe here)

-In the bowl of your stand mixer fitted with paddle attachment, add the butter, sugar and coconut extract.
+In the bowl of a stand mixer fitted with the paddle attachment, add the butter, sugar and coconut extract.
 Mix on low until all ingredients are combined.